luisdavidgarcia/JobTracker/README.md

 4. Ensure Ollama is running and accessible.

+5. Ensure you have Docker installed and running.

 ### Usage

 To add a new job entry:

+1. Turn on your database with Docker Compose:
+    ```bash
+    docker compose up -d --build
+    ```
+    This command will build and start the database container in detached mode.
-1. Copy the job description to your clipboard.
+2. Copy the job description to your clipboard.
-2. Run the JobTracker script:
+3. Run the JobTracker script:

     ```bash
     poetry run python job_tracker/main.py --schema init.sql